tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_getting_started_section.md

 If you don't already have a "Try it out" feature in your docs, the Run in Postman button gives you this interactivity in an easy way, without requiring you to sacrifice the single source of truth for your docs.

-## Samples of Getting Started Topics
+## Samples of getting started topics

 Here are a few sample Getting Started topics in APIs.
 If you compare the various Getting Started sections, you'll see that some are detailed and some are high-level and brief.
 In general, the more you can hold the developer's hand, the better.
 However, the tutorial should still be brief and not simply redundant with the other documentation.
 The key is that you show the user the beginning-to-end, full process for working with the API.